TryItOnline/cixl/devlog/unified_function_io.md

 At this point the code for dealing with arguments and results was turning complex enough that the duplication began to bother me, so I took a step back and started combing through the differences.

 #### Anonymous Arguments
 Forth encourages using the stack and not naming values; since Cixl supports some of the same techniques, extending that support to functions seemed like step in the right direction.
-Anonymous arguments may appear anywhere in the argument list and are pushed on the function stack in the same order.
+Anonymous arguments may be declared using ```_``` and are pushed on the function stack in order of appearance.

 ```
-   func: repeat(Int c Char)(Str) {_ $c} map str;
+   func: repeat(_ Int c Char)(_ Str) {_ $c} map str;
 ...| 3 @a repeat
 ...
 ['aaa'r1]